amparoamparo/nc-board-game-reviews-api/README.md

 Currently, you can:
 - filter reviews by category,
 - sort them by any of their properties,
-- 'upvote' and 'downvote' reviews, and
+- upvote and downvote reviews, and
 - post (and delete) comments.

 To see all available endpoints and options, see [available endpoints](endpoints.md).